BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >It is a reasonable inference, corroborated first by the beliefs of my fellow humans and then by the intersubjective methods of science.
 >Yet consciousness---the central fact of existence---still demands a rational explanation. -- {% cite tononi:2015 %}

+Still physicalism, the view that everything is physical and can be explained by physics, seems to be the natural position, especially in science.
+However, this view can be challenged.
-In *What Is It Like to Be a Bat?* {% cite nagel:1974 %} the philosopher Thomas Nagel trys to explain that we can not know what it is like to be a bat.
+In the famous and rather short article *What Is It Like to Be a Bat?* {% cite nagel:1974 %}, the philosopher Thomas Nagel trys to argue against it.
+He explains that we can not know what *it is like* to be a bat.
-He chooses bats because they are also mammals and, presumably, conscious, yet their primary sensory experience---echolocation---is profoundly different from any human sensory experience.
+He chooses bats because they are mammals like us and, presumably, conscious, yet their primary sensory experience---echolocation---is profoundly different from any human sensory experience.
-In Luhmann's words: Their environment is very different from ours.
+In Luhmann's words: their environment is very different from ours.
 We can imagine flapping our arms like a bat or eating insects like a bat, but we cannot truly imagine what it is like to 'experience' the world primarily through echolocation.
 Nagel suggests that even if we knew all the physical facts about a bat's brain while it echolocates, we'd still be missing the subjective experience---the "what it's like"--—of being a bat.

+In the *philosopyh of mind* there is a broad spectrum of dealing with *the hard problem of consciousness* ranging from new forms of idealism (the essence of reality is consciousness), naive realism (we have direct awareness of objects as they really are), new realism (accepts that science is not systematically the ultimate measure of truth but realities are first given, not constructed) to panpsychismus (the mind or a mindlike aspect is a fundamental and ubiquitous feature of reality).
+There is no agreement on the *hard problem of consciousness*.
 Consequently, consciousness remains enigmatic, with little guidance on where to begin our inquiries.

+### Cognition as Construction

 Sometimes, to gain a fresh perspective on the world, one must take a completely opposite stance.
 For millennia, philosophers have pondered how we can perceive something if we lack direct access to reality.